General Information about Australia for Visitors - Commerce

 Public Telephones are reasonably numerous in built up areas, and in most larger centres you will find public phones that accept coins and prepaid phone cards, or are designed for credit cards and utility charge cards.
 Phones lowered for people in wheelchairs are generally also found where more than two public telephones are available.

-Mobile (cell) phones: Australia offers 3G digital mobile coverage, with 2 major infrastructure networks (Telstra, Optus) vying for business, and numerous secondary players (i.e. Dodo, Virgin, Vodaphone) piggypacking off their networks.
+Mobile (cell) phones: Australia offers 3G and 4G digital mobile coverage, with 2 major infrastructure networks (Telstra, Optus) vying for business, and numerous secondary players (i.e. Aldi, Dodo, Virgin, Vodaphone) piggypacking off their networks.

 Coverage varies with each provider, and in hilly terrain and outside metropolitan and built-up regional areas, you may not be able to make or receive digital mobile calls, even using major providers.
-Coastal and built up regional areas generally have good reception, but there are black spots even in the cities.
-International visitors should check with their local provider to make sure their mobile phone is compatible with Australian networks, or to have "global roaming" activated.
-(Watch out for the extra charges!)
+Coastal and built up regional areas generally have good reception, but even in the cities, there are still black spots.

 Weights and Measures